[Agenda] Migrants, Romania, and dirty banks on EU's mind This WEEK

 The move comes after "recent scandals" in "some EU banks," the EU Council said in its agenda, referring to Denmark and Germany's top lenders, Danske Bank and Deutsche Bank, which were involved in a €200bn laundromat.

-The finance ministers will discuss a new digital tax designed to stop tech giants such as Apple or Google, from paying next to nothing in EU jurisdictions, "where [their] goods and services are sold".
+The finance ministers will discuss a new digital tax to stop tech giants, such as Apple or Google, from paying next to nothing in EU jurisdictions, "where [their] goods and services are sold".

-They will also discuss a common EU bank deposit guarantee scheme in case things ever go awry again after the 2008 financial crash.
+They will also discuss a common EU bank deposit guarantee in case things ever go awry again like in the 2008 financial crash.

 The darkest aspects of Europe's migrant situation will come to light the same day, when the European Commission publishes a study on human trafficking of women and children for sex.